 Python Constructs & Modules

-Infrastructure as Code (IaC) requires deterministic resource graphs and strict state boundaries.
-Python 3.9+ provides the typing primitives and object-oriented patterns necessary to model cloud infrastructure safely.
+Infrastructure as Code requires deterministic resource graphs and strict state boundaries.
+Python 3.9+ provides the typing primitives and object-oriented patterns necessary to model cloud infrastructure safely, and within the broader CDKTF Workflows & Terraform Synthesis workflow these constructs are the unit of reuse that the synthesis pipeline compiles.
 Frameworks like CDKTF and Pulumi translate runtime Python objects into declarative Terraform state.

 This guide details construct scoping, type-safe module composition, provider aliasing, and CI/CD validation gates.
 You will learn how to enforce state integrity, isolate credentials, and validate infrastructure before deployment.